Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 ## 8.0.0-preview.3 - July 18th, 2024
 ### Breaking Changes
 * Removed .NET 7 as a target framework as .NET 7 is out of support. [#567](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/567)
-* The provider now uses the [Microsoft feature flag schema v2.0.0](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.json) to output feature flags containing any of the `variants`, `allocation` or `telemetry` properties to configuration.
-Flags without these properties will not change in configuration. [#543](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/543)
 * The APIs `AzureAppConfigurationRefreshOptions.SetCacheExpiration` and `FeatureFlagOptions.CacheExpirationInterval` have been deprecated and will be removed in a future release.
 They are replaced with `AzureAppConfigurationRefreshOptions.SetRefreshInterval` and `FeatureFlagOptions.SetRefreshInterval`, respectively.
 This change does not affect functionality but aims to eliminate confusion regarding cache expiration implied by the previous API names. [#350](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/350)

 ### Enhancements
 * A load balancing mode has been introduced, enabling your application to distribute requests to App Configuration across all available replicas.
 This enhancement improves the scalability of applications that typically experience high request volumes to App Configuration, ensuring they remain within quota limits.
 Load balancing mode is off by default and can be activated by setting the new `AzureAppConfigurationOptions.LoadBalancingEnabled` property to `true`. [#535](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/535)
+* Now uses the [Microsoft feature flag schema v2.0.0](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.json) to output feature flags containing any of the `variants`, `allocation` or `telemetry` properties to configuration.
+Flags without these properties will not change in configuration. [#543](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/543)

 ## 7.3.0 - July 16th, 2024
 ### Enhancements